sarabjitsinha/My-Repository/README.md

-# My-first-repo
+# My-Repository
-Getting started with Github
-Github day-3
+Pushing code to Github